 It is important to perform a detailed assessment on the couple before starting treatment.

 Drug treatment is applied first to prepare the mother candidate in this procedure, which is carried out simultaneously with IVF treatment.
 Although dependent on the female’s age and ovary capacity, the treatment is applied by stimulating the ovaries for 7 to 10 days with abdominal injections.
 Once there is an adequate level of ovary response a final injection to control ovulation will be administered.
 35-36 hours after this final injection the eggs will be collected for fertilisation with the father candidate’s sperm.
 Three days after fertilisation, a microscope-assisted cellular biopsy will be performed on the embryos, which by now have reached 6 to 8 cells.
-During this procedure the exterior shell of the embryo is perforated with laser beams to collect one or two cells.
-These cells are processed with a special method and sent to the genetics laboratory.

 First, the gender of all the embryos is determined, once identified the good quality embryos of preferred gender are then transferred to the mother candidate’s uterus.
 Once the embryo(s) of preferred gender are transferred to the uterus, if any, the remaining embryos can be cryo-preserved (frozen) in the laboratory for future use.